cbrice72/LIBRA-App/README.md

 This project uses [Doxygen](https://www.doxygen.nl/) to generate documentation from source code using comment tags such as `@brief` and `@param`.

-If you installed the optional VS Code extension "Doxygen Runner", simply open the command palette (`CtrlShift+P`) and select "Generate Doxygen documentation".
+If you installed the optional VS Code extension "Doxygen Runner", simply open the command palette (`Ctrl + Shift + P`) and select "Generate Doxygen documentation".
 The HTML and LaTeX documentation will be output to the `docs` directory.

 > ***NOTE:*** The HTML documentation can be viewed by opening `html/index.html`, however the files in the `latex` directory must first be compiled by a LaTeX compiler to generate a PDF.